-Label Description Factory Default RP Election PIM SM Rendezvous Point election methods: Static or Bootstrap -

-SPT Switch- Shortest path switch-over is enabled/disabled Enabled over Hello Interval PIM Hello messages are sent periodically on each PIM-enabled interface.
+Label Description Factory Default RP Election PIM SM Rendezvous Point election methods: Static or Bootstrap - SPT Switch-over Shortest path switch-over is enabled/disabled Enabled Hello Interval PIM Hello messages are sent periodically on each PIM-enabled interface.
 They allow a router to learn about neighboring PIM routers on each interface.
 30 seconds DR Priority When there are multiple PIM routers on the same LAN the DR (Designated Router) is usually elected based on the highest numerical IP address.
 This setting can be used to control the DR Priority option in PIM Hello messages, When the DR Priority option is advertised by all PIM routers on the same LAN the highest priority router wins the DR election, regardless of its IP.
 If any router does not advertise the DR Priority option, or the same priority is advertised by more than one router, the protocol falls back to using the IP address.
+1 Route Metric When there are multiple PIM enabled routers on a shared segment, it is possible that these routers encounter duplicate multicast traffic.
+PIM assert messages which are triggered when you receive a multicast packet on the Outgoing Interface List (OIL).
+These assert messages contain metrics which are then used to calculate who will become assert winner.
+When comparing assert_metrics, the rpt_bit_flag, metric_preference, and route metric fields are compared in order, where the first lower value wins.
+If all fields are equal, the primary IP address of the router that sourced the Assert message is used as a tie-breaker, with the highest IP address winning.
+1 Route Distance The default route distance option has nothing to do with system default route, it is rather the default value for unicast routing protocol's administrative distance.
+It is used in PIM assert election to determine upstream router.
 1